Volume 12, Issue 1 (3-2025) J Entrepreneurial Strategies Agric 2025, 12(1): 1-19 | Back to browse issues page

 XML Persian Abstract Print

-1- Sari Agricultural Sciences and Natural Resources University
+1- Department of Agricultural Extension and Education, Faculty of Crop Sciences, Sari Agricultural Sciences and Natural Resources University, Sari, Iran

-Academic entrepreneurship means promoting entrepreneurial behaviors of employees and students in the academic environment, Which, by creating opportunities for participation, also provides financial independence and income for academics and students.
+Background: Academic entrepreneurship is the third mission of universities and higher education centers after the educational and research missions.
+Therefore, these institutions can play an important role and strengthen the establishment of the country's entrepreneurial ecosystem.
+Academic entrepreneurship means promoting entrepreneurial behaviors of employees and students in the academic environment, which, by creating opportunities for participation, also provides financial independence and income for academics and students.
 Thus, academic entrepreneurship can be defined as the creation of an entrepreneurial process in the academic environment while preserving intellectual property for the university.
 In this way, the entrepreneurial process encompasses all university activities (scientific, educational, research, etc.) and enables the university to interact with other economic actors, and subsequently injects the university’s intellectual property into commercial markets for the development of innovative ideas and products.
 As a result, the results and achievements of academic entrepreneurship are very important for academics, their affiliated universities, and the general public.
 Accordingly, different university departments have taken steps to develop academic entrepreneurship, but what makes such activities effective is the organization and implementation of various activities in a specific and planned format.
-Designing a model that can provide a specific intellectual framework and path for the development of academic entrepreneurship is useful and practical.
-Therefore, this study was conducted to identify the effective components in the establishment of academic entrepreneurship in Sari Agricultural Sciences and Natural Resources University.
+It is useful and practical to design a model that can provide a specific intellectual framework and path for the development of academic entrepreneurship.
+Therefore, this study was conducted to identify effective components in the establishment of academic entrepreneurship in Sari Agricultural Sciences and Natural Resources University (SANRU).

 Type of Study: Research | Subject: آموزش کارآفرینی